HulkIlyas/reduxApp/README.md

 1 __Count__ : here is a simple exemple of manipuler of count state in redux

-2 __Person__ : have is somewhere simple  exemple of manipuler of  person object in redux
+2 __Person__ : here is somewhere simple  exemple of  person object state in redux

 3 __UseSelector__ : simple fetching data from state using redux hooks